AndresCespedes23/salute/README.md

 This project is a twitter clone oriented to the healthcare system.

-I will use Next.js & Firebas.
+I will use Next.js & Firebase.

 ## Authors
 | Name  | Mail | Github